ShrutiBaikerikar/ChipSeq_Tutorial/README.md

 Motif analysis helps identify the underlying sequence of the binding site.

-In this tutorial, we will be going over a general workflow for Motif Analysis using ChIP Sequencing data.
+In this tutorial, we will be going over a general workflow for Differential Binding and Motif Analysis using ChIP Sequencing data.
 While the procedures demonstrated in this tutorial are the most common steps involved in ChIP Sequencing data analysis, there are a few things you must keep in mind:
 * There are many tools available for each step of ChIP Sequencing analysis.
 You can choose any of them and this choice is heavily influenced by type of data, organism, sample number, statiscal requirements as well as goals of research/analysis.
 * ChIP Sequencing data analysis is not limited to identifying differential binding sites alone; it has many applications and these require separate workflows.
 * The tools used in this tutorial help analyse the chosen dataset but this may not be the same for you.
 You may have to choose separate tools for your ChIP-Seq data.